sst/guide/_chapters/errors-in-api-gateway.md

 $ git push
 ```

+Now you are all set to go live with your brand new Serverless app!

-Now you are all set!
-Let's wrap things up next!
+Let's wrap things up next.